MicrosoftDocs/dynamics-365-supply-chain-insights/articles/company-profile.md

 ---
 title: Company profile
-description: This topic includes details about what is included the company profile in Supply Chain Insights and the purpose of company profiles.
+description: This topic describes what is included in the company profile in Microsoft Dynamics 365 Supply Chain Insights.
+It also explains the purpose of company profiles.
 author: carylhenry
 ms.date: 11/03/2021
 ms.topic: article